MINNESOTA PROVIDER NOTICE OF PRIVACY PRACTICES

 USES AND DISCLOSURES OF YOUR HEALTH INFORMATION

 There are a number of purposes for which it may be necessary for us to use or disclose your health information.
 For some of these purposes, we are required to obtain your consent.
 In other specific instances, we may be required to obtain your individual authorization.
 And in a limited number of circumstances, we will be authorized by Law to disclose your health information without your consent or authorization.
 Following is a description of these uses and disclosures.
+For each category of uses or disclosures we will explain what we mean and try to give some examples.
+Not every use or disclosure in a category will be listed.
+However, all of the ways we are permitted to use and disclose information will fall within one of the categories.

 A. Uses and Disclosures of Your Health Information for Purposes of Treatment, Payment and Health Care Operations.